APA PsycBooks® Database Guide

 A limit to Animal will restrict retrieval to documents which are primarily about animal subjects.
 It will retain articles about both human and animal subjects.
 For individual animal species, search the animal name in the Subject Headings (SH) field, such as, "mice.sh."

-Classification Codes Sentence Syntax: limit 1 to tests & testing
+APA Classification Code Sentence Syntax: limit 1 to tests & testing

-A limit by Classification Codes will restrict retrieval to those records which contain the selected Classifications representing broad subject categories, such as "Learning and Motivation" or "Linguistics, Language and Speech".
+A limit by APA Classification Code will restrict retrieval to those records which contain the selected Classifications representing broad subject categories, such as "Learning and Motivation" or "Linguistics, Language and Speech".

 Disordered Populations Sentence Syntax: limit 1 to disordered